parkag/molecular_dynamics_KMS/README.md

 molecular_dynamics_KMS
 ======================

-Simple simulation of multiple argon atoms closed in a spherical container in zero-g.
+Simple simulation of multiple argon atoms enclosed in a spherical container in zero-g.

 for running pure computations use: pypy Simulation.py for visual mode use: python run.py -v